PayRpc/PayRox-Go-Beyond/monolith-refactoring/ABI_AUDIT_REPORT.md

 ### **Option 2: Redeploy with Correct Fees**

-Deploy new contracts with 0.0009 ETH fee structure as planned.
+Use current contracts with 0.0009 ETH fee structure as implemented.

 ## 📋 **Current ABI Inventory**